gordonbanderson/docker-dev-environment/README.md

 docker-compose exec consumer-web-app tail -f storage/logs/laravel.log
 ```

+### ...run the tests? ###

+@TODO

+There's currently no easy way to do this apart from manually bootstrapping and running phpunit via `docker-compose exec...`.

 ## Help!
 Something broke ##

 You can check that all the processes are running as expected using the following command: